coveooss/connectivity-library/Slack/README.md

    1. Under **OAuth & Permissions**, assign the `channels:read` and `channels:history` scopes and get the bot token.
 You'll need it to install the application on your Slack instance.
 3. Find your Slack ID: open Slack in a browser window and, in the URL, take the ID right after `/client/`.
 You'll need it to generate clickable links.
 4. Invite your application in the channels that you want to index.
-5. [Create a Generic REST API source](https://docs.coveo.com/en/1896/) and, in the **Authorization** section, enter the token you obtained at step 2.
+5. [Create a REST API source](https://docs.coveo.com/en/1896/) and, in the **Authorization** section, enter the token you obtained at step 2.
 6. Use the example in [`SourceJSONConfig.json`](https://github.com/coveooss/connectivity-library/blob/master/Slack/SourceJSONConfig.json) as a base to build your source JSON configuration.
 This example has one endpoint to get the Slack channels, which includes a subquery to get the messages in each channel, and another endpoint to get the members.
 Adjust the configuration example to your own needs.
 7. Make sure you've changed all placeholders in the configuration with your own values.
 8. [Create the appropiate fields and mappings](https://docs.coveo.com/en/1896/#completion).